nvidia-holoscan/holoscan-sdk/docs/holoscan_operators_extensions.md

 ### GXF Holoscan Wrapper

-The `gxf_holoscan_wrapper` extension includes the `holoscan::gxf::OperatorWrapper` codelet.
-It is used as a utility base class to wrap a Holoscan operator to interface with the GXF framework.
+The `gxf_holoscan_wrapper` extension provides the `holoscan::gxf::OperatorWrapper` codelet and the `holoscan::gxf::ResourceWrapper` component.
+It serves as a utility base class for wrapping a Holoscan operator or resource as a GXF codelet or component, respectively.
+This extension allows Holoscan operators and resources to be integrated into GXF applications and GraphComposer workflows.

-Learn more about it in the [Using Holoscan Operators in GXF Applications](gxf/gxf_wrap_holoscan_op.md) section.
+Learn more about it in the [Using Holoscan Operators in GXF Applications](gxf/gxf_wrap_holoscan.md) section.

 (ucx-holoscan)=
 ### UCX (Holoscan)